Click to Get 2 FREE Boxes/Cans

 Many parents choose to shake their baby bottles to ensure the contents are thoroughly mixed.
 However, many parents are unaware that shaking formula can introduce air bubbles that may cause gas in babies.
 Instead, you can opt for alternative mixing methods, such as swirling formula, which helps prevent air bubbles.

 However, since swirling formula is a gentler method of mixing, it may require some extra time to ensure that the powder is fully dissolved and that there are no clumps present.
-Moreover, some brands like Kendamil, for example, specifically indicate that you should shake rather than swirl the formula when mixing, so remember to follow the instructions for your baby's specific formula.
+Moreover, some brands have specific mixing instructions that should be followed according to their guidelines.
+It's important to carefully read and adhere to the instructions provided by the formula manufacturer to ensure proper preparation.

 If you're interested in learning more about the swirling technique, we've prepared a 13-second TikTok that explains exactly how to do it.
 Just click the image below to watch!